OUR LIFE

 that we could (and did!) change things.

-So they made up stories & told lies about us
+They made up stories & told lies about us. (they still do)

 We proved them wrong time after time!